Patechoc/GCP_memo/README.md

 This course is aimed at IT professionals who are tasked with building and managing solutions in the cloud.
 If you are a system administrator, system operator, cloud solution architect, or software developer (or want to become one), this course is a great place for you to start.

 If you are a data analyst, data engineer, or data scientist (or want to become one), consider starting instead with [GCP Big Data & Machine Learning Fundamentals](https://www.coursera.org/learn/gcp-big-data-ml-fundamentals).

+The Professional Cloud Architect certification demonstrates your mastery of developing robust and secure cloud solutions that are aligned to business objectives:

+* Plan a cloud solution architecture
+* Manage and provision a solution infrastructure
+* Design for security and compliance
+* Analyze and optimize technical and business processes
+* Manage implementation
+* Ensure solution and operations reliability

 ### Lectures & labs